bisq-network/bisq-website/index.md

 Bisq is always looking for highly-skilled developers, designers and security experts to join our [community](/community/).
 If you're interested in helping make Bisq a reality, there are many ways to [contribute](/contribute/).
 We'd love to [hear from you](/contact/)!

 Our [roadmap](/roadmap/) provides an overview of high-level features and milestones on the way to Bisq v1.0.

-## Stay up-to-date

-[Sign up for the Bisq newsletter](http://bitsquare.us9.list-manage.com/subscribe?u=fee3c64b1504e7835a98b0ed3&id=dc09b9ca64) so you never miss an important update!
-Unlike the [Bisq mailing list](/community/#mailing-list), which can see higher message volumes, the newsletter is reserved for important announcements, such as when we release new milestones.
-Of course, you can unsubscribe at any time.